LukasBahrenberg/rgb-minting-service/README.md

+Disclaimer: This is alpha software designed to run in a regtest environment!

 # RGB Minting Service
 This is an RGB minting service for RGB121 NFTs controlled via a CLI tool.
 It is written in Rust and uses rgb-lib.